alicefinidori/tha-de/README.md

 - a batch process to import new csv files on a schedule (e.g. a lambda function triggered by updated to an S3 bucket).
 - a streaming architecture to continuously update the ``impressions`` and ``conversions`` data sources.

-3. Raw data storage
+### 3. Raw data storage

-In this exercise, for simplicity and time constraints (to be able to quickly explore the raw data and test transformations), we will be following an ELT process, where all the raw data is loaded to the final data Store, then transformed in the same data store.
+In this exercise, we will be following an ELT process.
+For simplicity and time constraints (to be able to quickly explore the raw data and test transformations) where all the raw data is loaded to the final data store, then transformed in the same data store.
-Since the raw data is not required by the web application, a future enhancement could be to remove the raw data from the final data store and store is simply as intermediary csv or in a data warehouse.
+Since the raw data is not required by the web application, a future enhancement could be to remove the raw and staging data from the final data store and store it simply as csv or in a data warehouse.

 Another improvement would be to cater for schema changes in the raw data.

-4. CI/CD
+### 4. CI/CD & Infrastructure as Code

-All the resources and code were manually updated for this project.
-Including CI/CD will make it more maintainable.
+All the resources and code were manually created and deployed for this project.
+Including CI/CD and infrastructure as code will make it more maintainable and give us the ability to easily re-create the environments.

+To generate the infrastructure as code, we could import the AWS resources into a Cloudformation Stack or into Terraform (by selecting the resources thanks to their tags).

-5. Security
+### 5. Security

 For the sake of this exercise, security was not a main concern.
 For a production application, the necessary precautions will need to be taken for networking and API Gateway authorizations to make sure this application is secure.

-6. Infrastructure as Code

-The AWS resources were manually created via the AWS console.
-The next step would be to import them into a Cloudformation Stack or into Terraform in order to easily re-create the environments.

-7. Data validation tests
+### 6. Data validation tests

 The data transformation in this project is done via SQL, and the python code is fairly straightforward.
 For rigorous testing of the output of the API, we would need to introduce data validation steps in the transformation.
 This could be done by using a framework like dbt to run the ELT steps, which includes testing capability.